exoplatform/exo-documentation/docs/Manage-Space.rst

    |image77|

-If you :ref:`invited users during the space's creation <Users_invitation>` and that they accept the invitation, :ref:`Who is on line? <WhoIsOnlineApp> portlet appears to display their avatars with their :ref:`chat status <SettingStatus>`.
+If you :ref:`invited users during the space's creation <Users_invitation>` and that they accept the invitation, :ref:`Who is on line? <WhoIsOnlineApp>` portlet appears to display their avatars.

 |image78|